 3. Shifts in Sleeping Habits

-Symptoms of a midlife crisis may include the inability to sleep or oversleeping, while the mind works overtime to make sense of the changes happening.
+Inability to sleep or oversleeping, while the mind works overtime to make sense of the changes happening.

 4. Obsession with Appearances

-A midlife crisis might include unexpected changes in personal appearance, including different styles of clothing, makeup, and exercise routines.
+Unexpected changes in personal appearance, including different styles of clothing, makeup, and exercise routines.
 The adult suffering through the crisis may have a need to remain attractive to others.

 5. Disconnecting from Old Friends, and Replacing Them with Younger Friends